-While the recent amendments should reduce some of the development pressure on our historic district, they are significantly less than what HMP sought – which was to limit of-right conversions to two units and require that conversions beyond that be subject to approval as variances.
-BZA routinely approves “special exceptions,” and many of the additional conditions imposed were designed to provide design review for pop-ups in non-historic districts.
-Design review for historic districts such as Mount Pleasant protects the fronts of houses from such towering additions.
-However, Mount Pleasant has a significant number of lots measuring 2700 square feet or more that are still subject to conversion to 3 or more units.
+While current regulations have reduced some of the development pressure on our historic district, HMP supports limiting of-right conversions to two units and requiring that conversions beyond that be subject to approval as variances.
+BZA routinely approves “special exceptions,” that result in pop-ups with more units in non-historic districts.
+Mount Pleasant’s historic district status protects the fronts of houses from such towering additions, however, because a significant number of lots measure 2700 square feet or more, they are still subject to conversion to 3 or more units.
 It remains to be seen whether the addition of a requirement that the fourth and every even-numbered unit thereafter is subject to “inclusionary zoning” (that is, reserved for residents at a specific income level) will be effective to curtail the desire of developers to build the maximum number of units allowed by lot size.
 HMP will be following the implementation of these new rules to see whether additional changes are needed to protect the character of our historic district.

 The new rules are complicated and resulted from a voluminous case before the HMP and other Mount Pleasant residents testified before the Zoning Commission and presented petitions with 555 signatures in favor of limiting conversions to two units.

-Petitions, Zoning Petition Zoning Petition (2)
+Petitions: Zoning Petition Zoning Petition (2)

 For other questions about zoning, contact us at info@historicmountpleasant.org.